Events - Event View

 This is the "Event Detail" view, showing all available information for this event.

 If the event has passed, click the "Event Report" button to read a report and view photos that were uploaded.

-Please respect your host, as well as other members on the wait list, by giving sufficient advance notice if your plans change and you cannot attend.
-Thank you.
+Please respect your host, as well as the other GNPS members who have registered and on the wait list, by giving sufficient advance notice if your plans change and you cannot attend.